Kanchan Arsenic Filter (KAF)

 Massachusetts Institute of Technology (MIT), Environment and Public Health Organization (ENPHO) of Nepal, Rural Water Supply and Sanitation Support Programme (RWSSSP) of Nepal

-The Kanchan Arsenic Filter (KAF) is an adaptation of the Biosand Filter that removes arsenic in addition to turbidity and diarrhea causing pathogens.
+The Kanchan Arsenic Filter (KAF) is an adaptation of the Biosand Filter that removes arsenic in addition to turbidity and pathogens.
 The Biosand filter is a household scale slow sand filter.
 A plastic or concrete casing is filled with layers of graded sand and gravel.
 A biological layer, which contributes to pathogen removal, forms on the top layer of sand.
 Water passes through the biological layer and filters through the graded sand and gravel.
 The KAF incorporates an additional layer of non-galvanized nails in the diffuser basin of the filter.
 Rust (ferric hydroxide) is formed when the iron nails are exposed to air and water.
 Arsenic in the water adsorbs to the surface of the ferric hydroxide particles and is filtered out of the water.

 Nepal and Bangladesh